pstsengb/jenkins_for_ros/README.md

 ```
 > add Jenkins file
 * See Jenkins file in this repo as example, we can add mutiple test, parallel test, etc...
-* In this Jenkins file, I only test if package can be compiled or not.
-You can see a comment line that runs rostest for your reference.
+* In this Jenkins file, test 2 parts. first test package can be compiled or not. second test parallel testing only print AA and BB

 ### Start Jenkins test(link to public repository)
 >Setup testing link to public repository